The task you keep avoiding is probably the one that matters most

 Conclusion

 The eat that frog method works because it solves a specific problem: the tendency to fill your day with small, easy tasks while the work that actually matters gets pushed to tomorrow.
-The science behind “willpower depletion” may be contested, but the practical benefits of doing your hardest task first are supported by research on task completion bias [1], procrastination triggers [4], and the value of pre-commitment in goal pursuit [6].
+The science behind “willpower depletion” may be contested, but the practical benefits of doing your hardest task first are supported by research on task completion preference [1], procrastination triggers [4], and the value of pre-commitment in goal pursuit [6].
 You don’t need a perfect theory to benefit from a useful habit.

 Next 10 Minutes